Make sure you're prepared should Immigration and Customs Enforcement come knocking.

 Form I-9 requires you as an employer to verify the identity and employment eligibility of everyone who works for you.
 Even if an employee leaves, you have to keep their I-9 for at least three years from the date of hire.

-ICE announced in a press release that the agency issued 5,200 I-9 audits from the start of the year through July 2018, which represented a fourfold increase in the rate of audits over the previous fiscal year.
-While that number is relatively small in the big scheme of things, Mascia said employers should be aware that the Trump administration has made stricter enforcement of immigration law a high priority and the trend should be expected to continue.
+ICE announced in a press release that the agency issued 5,200 I-9 audits from the start of 2018 through July of the same year, which represented a fourfold increase in the rate of audits over the previous fiscal year.
+While that number is relatively small in the big scheme of things, Mascia said employers should be aware that the Trump administration has made stricter enforcement of immigration law a high priority, and we should expect the trend to continue.

 When you receive a notice of inspection (NOI), you have three business days to produce the I-9 forms for each employee.
-The government agency may also request an employer to supply supporting documentation, which could include a copy of the payroll lists, lists of current employees, articles of incorporation for the business and any related business licenses.
-The agency then reviews the forms and will either issue a violation or a compliance letter.
+The government agency may also ask you to supply supporting documentation, which could include a copy of the payroll lists, lists of current employees, articles of incorporation for the business and any related business licenses.
+The agency then reviews the forms and issues either a violation or a compliance letter.

 Technical violations vs. substantive violations

 I-9 audits can result in two types of violations: technical and substantive.
-As the name suggests, technical violations typically involve paperwork errors, discrepancies in certain information, or mismatching information.
+As the name suggests, technical violations typically involve paperwork errors or discrepancies in certain information.
 These errors usually don't result in any fines, and ICE gives employers time to correct the technical errors and return the documentation.
 Left unrevised, however, technical violations could become substantive violations.

 Substantive violations are the more egregious violations of the law, and these typically result in a fine depending on the nature of the violation.
-These violations include repeated and unresolved errors on Form I-9, willful distortion of facts or the submission of false documentation to ICE.
-The agency maintains a matrix of ranges for fines related to a variety of violations.
+These violations include repeated and unresolved errors on Form I-9, willful distortion of facts, or the submission of false documentation to ICE.
+The agency maintains a matrix of ranges for fines related to various violations.